-The weight of a 1 kg mass is balanced against the electromagnetic force generated by a current-carrying coil hung in a magnetic field.
+The weight of a mass is balanced against the force generated by a current-carrying coil held in a magnetic field.
 The ratio of the force generated by the coil to the current passing through it is calibrated in a second phase of the experiment, which measures the voltage generated by the coil as it is moved at a measured velocity through the magnetic field.
-As the voltage and the current are measured using quantum electrical standards, the kilogram can be defined in terms of a fixed value of the Planck constant plus the existing definitions of the metre and the second.
+As the voltage and the current are measured using quantum electrical standards, the kilogram can be defined in terms of a fixed value of the Planck constant, h, plus the existing definitions of the metre and the second.
 The ultimate target is to measure a kilogram with an accuracy of a millionth of one percent, every time.